The NATS ATC Assessment Centre: What to Expect

 The NATS interview is competency-based — you will be asked to provide specific examples from your life demonstrating the behaviours NATS looks for in ATC candidates.
 Common competency areas include:

-Use the **STAR format** (Situation, Task, Action, Result) for all competency answers.
-Prepare three to five strong examples from work, study or voluntary activities, and practise delivering them confidently.
+Use the STAR format (Situation, Task, Action, Result) for all competency answers.
+Prepare three to five strong examples from work, study or voluntary activities, and practice delivering them confidently.

 The Group Exercise